DesyncTheThird/corne-keymap/readme.md

 - The `Join` macro joins current line to following line with space between; omits the space if shifted.
 - The three bracket macros enclose the current word with the listed brackets.
 These macros also interoperate with the rollback feature.

-If an arrow key is held on the `Edit` layer while this layer is activated, the arrow key will be retriggered with a non-persistent `Ctrl` modifier, allowing quick horizontal navigation/vertical scrolling without having to manually re-press the arrow key after holding a modifier.
+If an arrow key is held on the `Edit` layer while this layer is activated, the arrow key will be retriggered with a persistent `Ctrl` modifier, allowing quick horizontal navigation/vertical scrolling without having to manually re-press the arrow key after holding a modifier.
 If the modifier has been lost, retriggering on layer-off is disabled, avoiding pauses in motion.

-Released arrow keys do not retain the overlay modifier on subsequent presses, except for `Up`/`Down`, which retain the modifier between the two keys if pressed within 1000ms of release.
-Pressing any other key will disable the modifier.
-Double-tapping the same directional key (within 150ms) will also forcibly disable the modifier.

-For example, if `Up` is released while the overlay modifier is active, then the vertical keys `Up` and `Down` will retain the overlay modifier if pressed within 1000ms -- unless `Up` is pressed within 150ms, which disables the modifier instead.
+The modifier will be disabled if no arrow key is pressed for 1000ms; if an arrow key is double-tapped within 150ms, or if any other key is pressed.
+The `Ctrl` key will also become sticky for arrow keys on this layer, reactivating the persistent modifier.

 > [!NOTE]
 > You can modify this feature in the `process_arrow_retrigger` function.